ICAERUS-EU/UC3_Livestock_Monitoring/README.md

 ## Models

 ### Cow detection
-For now, one cow detection model has been developed using YOLOv8-n pre-trained model from ultralytics.
+Cow detection models have been developed using YOLOv8-n pre-trained model from ultralytics.

-Detection results:
-- Precision: 0.98
-- Recall: 0.83

 Work still in progress.

+### Sheep detection
+Work in progress.

 ## Acknowledgments
 This project is funded by the European Union, grant ID 101060643.